Maxway CRT: Improving the Robustness of the Model-X Inference: Introduction

 i.e., whether $X$ provides extra information about $Y$ beyond what is already provided by $Z$.
 The model-X CRT presented in Algorithm \ref{alg:crt} is a general framework for testing \eqref{eqn:indep_test}.
 Proposition \ref{thm:crt} establishes that with perfect knowledge of the distribution of $\x\mid\Z$, this approach controls the type-I error rate exactly.

 \begin{prop}[\cite{candes2018panning}] The $\pval$ $p_{\operatorname{mx}}(\bD)$ satisfies $\mathbb{P}_{H_0}(p_{\operatorname{mx}}(\bD)\le \alpha)\le\alpha$ for any $\alpha\in [0,1].$ \end{prop}

-Now suppose that we do not know the distribution of $\x\mid\Z$, instead, we learn it through some learning algorithms based on some auxiliary information and dataset; see Section \ref{sec:in_practice} for some specific practical examples.
+Now suppose that we do not know the distribution of $\x\mid\Z$, instead, we learn it through some learning algorithms based on some auxiliary information and dataset; see Section \ref{sec:in_practice} for some specific examples.
 Let $f(\x \mid \Z)$ be the probability (density or mass) function of $\x$ given $\Z$, and let $\fhat(\x\mid\Z)$ be the estimate of $f(\x \mid \Z)$ learned from the auxiliary data.
 Then we use the fitted $\fhat(\x\mid\Z)$ as the (imperfect) knowledge of the distribution of $\bx\mid\bZ$ in Algorithm \ref{alg:crt} to implement the CRT and obtain the $p$-value denoted by $p_{\operatorname{mx}}(\bD;\fhat)$.
-As shown by \cite{berrett2018conditional}, for certain test statistics, the type-I error inflation of the model-X CRT with $p_{\operatorname{mx}}(\bD;\fhat)$ can be as large as the expectation of $d\subTV(f,\fhat)$, where $d\subTV(a,b)$ represents the total variation distance between two distributions $a$ and $b$.
-Meanwhile, for semiparametric inference approaches like post-double-selection \citep{belloni2014inference} and double machine learning \citep{chernozhukov2016double}, their type-I error inflation can generally be expressed as $n^{-1/2}$ plus the product of the learning errors for $X\mid Z$ and $Y\mid Z$, known as ``double robustness".\footnote{The $n^{-1/2}$ term is due to asymptotic inference built upon the central limit theorem and it is not discussed here.} Nevertheless, the model-X CRT, though also used for detecting conditional independence, does not pursue such double robustness through learning and adjusting for both $X\mid Z$ and $Y\mid Z$ like post-double-selection or DML.
+As shown by \cite{berrett2018conditional}, for certain test statistic, the type-I error inflation of the model-X CRT with $p_{\operatorname{mx}}(\bD;\fhat)$ can be as large as the expectation of $d\subTV(f,\fhat)$, where $d\subTV(a,b)$ represents the total variation distance between two distributions $a$ and $b$.
+Meanwhile, for semiparametric inference approaches like post-double-selection \citep{belloni2014inference} and double machine learning \citep{chernozhukov2016double}, their type-I error inflation can generally be expressed as $n^{-1/2}$ (built upon the regular central limit theorem) plus the product of the learning errors for $X\mid Z$ and $Y\mid Z$, the latter known as ``double robustness".
+Nevertheless, the model-X CRT, though also used for detecting conditional independence, does not pursue such double robustness through learning and adjusting for both $X\mid Z$ and $Y\mid Z$ like post-double-selection or DML.
 Thus, it is substantially more sensitive to the learning error of $X\mid Z$.
 As illustrated in Figure 1 of \cite{chernozhukov2016double}, in a different context but in a similar vein, such loss in robustness can incur severe invalidity.